 - Development, implementation, and analysis of target population surveys

 - Program evaluation

-At a minimum, the capstone experience will require the integration of multiple major competencies used by a public health professional.
-In fulfilling the capstone requirement, each candidate must: (a) submit a formal written paper of sufficient depth and rigor; and (b) satisfactorily complete an oral or poster presentation of the project chosen as the basis for the written paper at an appropriate venue (e.g. stakeholder meeting, departmental seminar, research forum, etc.) approved by the Educational Program Director.
+In fulfilling the capstone requirement, each candidate must: (a) submit a formal written paper of sufficient depth and rigor; and (b) satisfactorily complete an oral or poster presentation of the project chosen as the basis for the written paper at an appropriate venue (e.g. stakeholder meeting, departmental seminar, research forum, etc.) approved by program administration.

 Prospective students may obtain information on the following by clicking on the links below: